pytchlang/pytch-tutorials/qbert/tutorial.md

   class.
 We're only interested in how many clones there are, so we find the length of that list with the Python built-in `len()`.

-We're now going to make each block clone keep track of whether it's lit up.
-We'll set the value of a new instance variable `is_lit_up` when the clone starts up:

-{{< commit record-whether-block-lit-up >}}

-Now, when a block works out that it's the one Q\*bert has landed on, we'll first check whether we're already lit up, and only if *not*, do we switch costume to the lit-up one.
-We also then record the fact that this clone has lit up.
+Now, when a block works out that it's the one Q\*bert has landed on, it will first test whether it's already lit up, by checking what costume it's wearing.
+Only if it's *not* already lit up do we switch its costume to the lit-up one.

 {{< commit only-light-up-if-not-already >}}

-When lighting up a block, we can decrease by one the number of blocks left to light up.
+This small change hasn't made any difference, but we can now do the other job required when a block goes from unlit to lit — we can decrease by one the number of blocks left to light up.
 Again, we have to tell Python that it's the global `blocks_left` variable we want to work with:

 {{< commit decrement-blocks-left-when-newly-lit-up >}}